skerit/node-rfxcom/README.md

 <pre>
-    var rfxtrx = new rfxcom.RfxCom("/dev/ttyUSB0", {debug: true}), lighting2 = new rfxcom.Lighting2(rfxtrx, rfxcom.lighting2.HOMEEASY_EU);
+    var rfxtrx = new rfxcom.RfxCom("/dev/ttyUSB0", {debug: true}), lighting2 = new rfxcom.Lighting2(rfxtrx, rfxcom.Lighting2.HOMEEASY_EU);

     lighting2.switchOn("0xF09AC8AA/1");
     lighting2.switchOff("0xF09AC8AA/1");
 </pre>

-The lighting2 message controls one of three subtypes, you need to specify the subtype to the constructor, the options are in rfxcom.lighting2.
+The lighting2 message controls one of three subtypes, you need to specify the subtype to the constructor, the options are in rfxcom.defines and bound to the Lighting2 function as Lighting2.ANSLUT, Lighting2.HOMEEASY_EU, Lighting2.AC.

 Google Group
 ============